jeremyjcheng/recipe_rating_predictor/README.md

     frameborder="0"
 ></iframe>

-### Conclusion

 The observed difference in F1 score between the two groups was not statistically significant (p_val > 0.05).
 Thus, we fail to reject the null hypothesis and conclude that our model does include evidence of unfairness with respect to cooking time.

+### Conclusion

+In this project, we set out to answer a simple but meaningful question: what makes a recipe enjoyable?
+By modeling whether a recipe's average rating would fall above or below the median, we framed the task as a binary classification problem.
+Our baseline regression model, using only three basic numerical features, achieved an F1 score of 0.741.
+While this provided a solid starting point, it lacked the complexity needed to fully capture the underlying trends and nuances of user preferences.

+To improve performance, we engineered a range of features informed by domain knowledge: nutritional ratios, user behavior signals, tag encodings, and ingredient-based indicators.
+Using a Random Forest Classifier with tuned hyperparameters, our final model achieved a significantly higher F1 score of 0.87 and strong precision and recall.
+These results suggest that user enjoyment is influenced not just by simplicity or cook time, but also by patterns in ingredient choices, tag context, and user familiarity with recipes.

+We also ran a fairness analysis to evaluate whether our model treated quick and non-quick recipes equally.
+The small, statistically insignificant difference in F1 scores between the two groups indicated that the model performed consistently regardless of quickness (cooking time).

+Ultimately, our findings show that enojyment is a mulitfacaeted concept.
+By combining different features, we were able to model the process behind rating a recipe.
+This project not only strengthened our understanding of recipe data, but also showed us the power of feature engineering and evlutaion in building models.